 Mission Hills is a decidedly white-collar city, with fully 98.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mission Hills is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Mission Hills who work in management occupations (21.77%), business and financial occupations (19.96%), and healthcare (18.75%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 24.31% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 24.31% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the benefits of Mission Hills is that there is very little traffic.
 The average commute to work is 17.67 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.